-I was coaching a women in tech who is what we call a boomerang in recruiting.
+I was coaching a woman in tech, who is what we call a boomerang in recruiting.

 She worked for a company, left and then went back.